TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 <sup>5</sup>  The Output subsystem requires 12V DC and 100mA of current in order for it to be functional.
 This will allow the sytem to produce a output.

+<sup>6</sup>  The system will not reach 40°C (140°F) in order to avoid fire hazards.

+<sup>7</sup> The system will be powered by a standard wall outlet in order to avoid the use of batteries and enable it to be used for longer periods of time.